A guide to navigating the challenge and adventure of life with your dogs.

 Bottom line, getting your dog to love, trust, and “respect” you is about being someone who is trustworthy and reliable.
 Someone Fido can count on to be there when he needs guidance or reassurance.
 It’s about being fun, having fun, and being someone your dog wants to be with.

-It’ll teach you how to housetrain your puppy, stop puppyhood biting, teach your dog good habits, and build that beautiful bond you were dreaming about before you brought your dog home.
+It’ll help you overcome self-doubt and frustration, solve behavior problems, teach your dog good habits, and build that beautiful bond you were dreaming about before you brought your dog home.